Monthly Archives: February 2024

 Allergies in dogs and cats are an abnormally intense / overreaction of the immune system to something that is normally harmless to the body, known as an allergen.
 Your pet may be born with sensitivities or for other pets, allergies are acquired over several years of continual exposure to the allergen.

 Your pet, each day will also come across hundreds of harmless substances or particles, which are all part of the normal environment and which are not harmful.
 Under normal circumstances your pet’s immune system will recognise these and not see them as unwelcome invaders.
-However,
+However, in pets with allergies, the pet’s immune system will believe these common day-to-day substances as invaders that it must get rid of and therefore will mount an immune response.
+As the pet’s body tries to fight the “invaders” reactions in the form of allergy symptoms will appear.

 - February 29, 2024